Most Famous Tennis Logos

 Logo Yonex

-The Japanese brand Yonex became legendary by introducing technological innovations in badminton and tennis that had never existed before.
-The company’s innovations conquered the sports world; it was the first to produce lightweight rackets, improving player performance on courts.
-The logo is built around the simple monogram “YY,” visually resembling two flying shuttlecocks.
-The use of green and blue symbolizes nature and the sky, reflecting the harmonious concept of the brand.
+The Japanese brand became legendary by introducing technological innovations in badminton and tennis that had never existed before.
+The company’s innovations conquered the sports world; it was the first to produce lightweight rackets, thereby improving player performance on the court.
+The Yonex logo is built around the simple monogram “YY,” visually resembling two flying shuttlecocks.
+The use of green and blue symbolizes nature and the sky, reflecting the harmonious brand concept.
 The company partners with world championships, and its emblem is mandatory at prestigious sporting events.

 Tecnifibre